supria68/Exercises/sql/sqlite_python/Readme.md

-Simple utilization of Python to perform CRUD analysis on a SQl database.
+#### Simple utilization of Python to perform CRUD analysis on SQL database.

 -Start with the sqlite_basic.py script to understand the connection between sql and python.
 -Script involves:
 1. Create a database (vehicles.db)
 2. Create a Table 'cars', Insert values into 'cars'
 3. Update the values in 'cars'